Celts to the Crèche

 628-January 12, 690

-Benedict Biscop was the founding Abbot of the Monkwearmouth-Jarrow Monasteries in Northeast England in the late 7th century where Bede (see day 23 of Celts to the Creche) was brought as a seven year old child.
-Biscop did much to bring education, beauty, and faith to the people of Northumbria.
+Benedict Biscop was the founding Abbot of the famous Monkwearmouth-Jarrow Monasteries in Northeast England in the late 7th century where The Venerable Bede (see day 23 of Celts to the Creche) was brought as a seven year old child.
+Biscop did much to bring education, libraries filled with hand-written books, beauty, and faith to the people of Northumbria.
 We know about Biscop mainly from Bede’s writings on the Lives of the Holy Abbots of Monkwearmouth and Jarrow.

 His Name and Early Life: His name is abit unusual, his original name was likely Biscop and it is thought that the Benedict part was derived from the name he took when he became a monk.
 Eddius Stephanus (Stephen of Ripon) called him by his secular name, Biscop Baducing.